shashankms9/Cloud-Native-Application-Protection-Platform-CNAPP/module-3-configuring-azure-ado-connector-in-defender-for-devops.md

     ![](images/m3-img3.png)

 8. Click **Authorize** button.
 If this is the first time you’re authorizing your DevOps connection, you’ll receive a pop-up screen, that will ask your permission to authorize.
-Scroll down the popped up window screen and click the **Accept** button as shown in the sample below:
+Scroll down the pop-up window screen and click the **Accept** button as shown in the sample below:

     ![](images/m3-img4.png)